-The Actions checks on my pull request succeeded and now it's ready for review.
+The Continuous Integration (CI) checks on the pull request succeeded and now it's ready for review.

 Reviews should be a positive experience, regardless of the outcome.
 All feedback should be constructive and positive.
 Keep in mind, all feedback provided is regarding your code, not you as a contributor.
 Everyone involved needs to be receptive to feedback and willing to participate in the conversation.

 Remember to be patient.
 Sometimes it can take a bit for someone to review your code.
 But, don't worry, someone will get to it.
+Your contributions are a huge part of what makes CircuitPython amazing!
 Providing feedback to help grow our community contributions is incredibly important to us.

 I've waited a bit, and I received an email saying there was an update to my PR.
 Time to take a look!